ccarver80/Coding_Challenge_Interview/README.md

 # Coschedual_code_challange_2

+## About
+I took on a challenging project as part of a job interview, where I had just one week to develop a full-stack application.
+The task was to create an application using a set of specified APIs, and I chose to work with the NY Times API.

+The concept behind my project was to build a "Book Club" app, allowing users to log in, search for NY Times articles by category, and add selected books to their personal collection.

+While the project isn't yet complete and there are some loose ends to tie up, I intentionally decided to leave it in its current state.
+I believe this reflects my abilities as a developer under pressure.
+This project showcases my dedication and what I can achieve when working within tight timelines.
+It demonstrates my commitment to problem-solving and my willingness to take on challenges head-on.

+## Technology
+* Javascript
+* React
+* Express
+* Prisma w/sqlite

 ## Instructions
+* Clone repo to your computer
+* Open Terminal
    ### Inside Api folder
-1. Open api directory and run `npm install` to install dependancies
+1. Navigate to the API directory and run the following command `npm install` to install the project dependencies:
-2. Locate the .env file in the root api directory and add your API_KEY from https://developer.nytimes.com/apis
+2. In the root directory of the API, locate the .env file and add your API_KEY obtained from https://developer.nytimes.com/apis
-3. Run command `npx prisma migrate dev --name init` this will create a sqlite database, **It may take a few minutes to run the seed.js file**
+3. Run the following command 'npx prisma migrate dev --name init` to create a SQLite database (Note: This may take a few minutes to run the seed.js file):
-4. Run command `npm start` to start the server
+4. Finally, start the server by running: `npm start`
+5. This will start the server running on port 3001

     ### Inside Client folder
+* Continuing with the setup of your project, follow these additional steps:
-5. In a seperate terminal open client directory and run `npm install` to install dependancies
+7. Open a separate terminal and navigate to the "client" directory within your project.
+Run the following command `npm install` to install the client-side dependencies:
-6. run command `npm start` to start the app
+8. Once the dependencies are installed, start the app by running the following command in the same terminal: `npm start`
+9. This will start the client side running on port 3000
+10. Open up a web browser and navigate to `localhost:3000` to run the application

 ## Application Instructions